Haymawon/Poke/README.md

 Poke/
 ├── assets/          # Images, icons, and other static files ├── index.html       # The one and only HTML page
-├── style.css        # All the styles
-├── script.js        # All the interactive logic
 ├── LICENSE
 └── README.md
 ```